-The term "innovation" refers to making meaningful change to improve products, processes, or organizational effectiveness and to create new value for stakeholders.
+The term "innovation" refers to making meaningful change to improve health care services, processes, or organizational effectiveness and to create new value for stakeholders.
 Innovation involves the adoption of an idea, process, technology, product, or business model that is either new or new to its proposed application.
-The outcome of innovation is a discontinuous or breakthrough change in results, products, or processes.
+The outcome of innovation is a discontinuous or breakthrough change in results, health care services, or processes.

 Successful organizational innovation is a multistep process that involves development and knowledge sharing, a decision to implement, implementation, evaluation, and learning.
-Although innovation is often associated with technological innovation, it is applicable to all key organizational processes that would benefit from change, whether through breakthrough improvement or a change in approach or outputs.
-It could include fundamental changes in organizational structure or the business model to more effectively accomplish the organization's work.
+Although innovation is often associated with health care research and technological innovation, it is applicable to all key organizational processes that would benefit from change, whether through breakthrough improvement or a change in approach or outputs.
+It could include fundamental changes in organizational structure or the business model to more effectively accomplish the organization's work and to improve critical pathways and practice guidelines, facility design, the administration of medications, the organization of work, or alternative therapies.